lucav76/Fibry/README.md

 - JacksonSerDeser: serialization and deserialization is done with Jackson (if present, as Fibry does not import it as a dependency)
 - JavaSerializationSerDeser and ObjectSerializerUsingToString, mainly for testing purposes.

-While limited, this means that Fibry can be distributed across HTTP clusters, and in particular it could be used as a very simple **RPC** mechanism to send messages **across MicroServices**.
+While limited, this means that Fibry can run as a distributed actor system across HTTP clusters, and in particular it could be used as a very simple **RPC** mechanism to send messages **across MicroServices**.
 For now, you are still responsible to create an endpoint to receive the messages and send them to the appropriate actors.
 It can also be used to deal with queues in a transparent way, though at the moment you have to implement the logic by yourself.